Yes, You Can Be a Vegetarian and an Athlete Too

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There is no question that you can be a vegetarian and an athlete.
-This fact has been supported by a number of organizations, including the Academy of Nutrition and Dietetics, American College of Sports Medicine and the federal government’s 2015 Dietary Guidelines for Americans.
+This fact has been supported by a number of organizations, including the Academy of Nutrition and Dietetics and the American College of Sports Medicine.

-Athletes who follow a vegetarian or vegan diet have two concerns.
+Athletes who follow a vegetarian or vegan diet usually have two concerns.

 One is that vegetarian and vegan diets are typically low in calories.
 But athletes have increased calorie needs depending on frequency, duration and intensity of their physical activity.